 A long-term association means they know your system inside out, so they can assess your risks and recommend apt safety measures over the years.

-7. Invest in equipment maintenance
+7. Invest in equipment maintenance to prevent electrical hazards in the workplace

-You cannot overlook it.
 The good thing about regular maintenance is that it does more than keep your systems safe over the years.

 A preventive approach also minimises the need for repair, curbs downtime, and extends the lifespan of wires and devices.

 You can rely on your electrical installation partners to take care of the maintenance checks and repair requirements.
-Ensure regular checks for wear and tear, cleaning and upkeep, adding and testing lubricants, and essential repairs.

 Check for build-up and leaks around seals, as they can also pose safety risks to workers.

-8. Avoid overloading outlets
+8. Avoid overloading outlets to prevent electrical hazards in the workplace

 Commercial spaces need to run more appliances or tools from time to time.